Ian KyselVisiting Assistant Clinical Professor of Law

 Kysel previously held appointments at the University of Oxford, as a Plumer Visiting Research Fellow at Saint Anne’s College and an Associate Member of Nuffield College, and at the Georgetown University Law Center, as the inaugural Dash/Muse Fellow and an Adjunct Professor of Law.

 Kysel has argued or participated in litigation before immigration, federal and state courts as well as international tribunals.
 He has provided testimony to various legislative bodies and executive or international commissions.
 Much of his legal work has focused on ending the detention of children and the abuse of those deprived of their liberty.
 Before joining the faculty at the law school, Kysel was a staff attorney at the ACLU of Southern California.
 He also served as the Aryeh Neier Fellow at both the National ACLU and Human Rights Watch and practiced in Shearman & Sterling’s International Arbitration Group and its Public International Law Practice.
-Kysel currently sits on the advisory committee of Human Rights Watch’s Children’s Rights Division and is a co-organizer of the ACLU’s national Youth Justice Network.
+Kysel currently serves as a Trustee of the Global Legal Action Network (GLAN) and on the Board of Ithaca City of Asylum (one of two U.S. affiliates of the International Cities of Refuge Network).
+He also sits on the advisory committee of Human Rights Watch’s Children’s Rights Division, is a co-organizer of the ACLU’s national Youth Justice Network and co-chairs the International Refugee Law Interest Group of the American Society of International Law.